 While I’ve read about cheaper SIM Cards outside of airports, I saved the troubles and bought it once I got down the plane anyway.

 And I’m glad I did that because most of the telecom stores do not have English languages at all.
-And it seems like every travel agencies are also selling them, making it chaos.
+And it seems like every travel agency are also selling them, making it chaos.

 So if you want to save the troubles, what you’ll have to do after arriving in the airports is to ask for the rates from the three internet service providers’ stalls.